Tools and methods of neurosurgeons in Assuta

 Microsurgery involves the use of high powered microscope or other means of visual increase during surgery along with tiny surgical instruments that allow the neurosurgeon to perform the operation very delicate.
 This method is activated when the brain structure are extremely small and precise movement of the surgeon gets a key role.
 By turning microsurgery also when wrapped tumor blood vessels or nerves, or located at the base of the skull.

 Neuro or endoscope - a long, narrow tube, equipped with a camera lens and light source at the end.
 It is used to visualize the hollow pathways in the brain, such as the ventricle.
 The endoscope is introduced through a small hole in the skull and lead to the ventricle.
 It provides coverage of the treated area in "real time."
-To this surgical laser can be attached to a biopsy, to eliminate clogging of the shunt to remove a tumor or a cyst in the ventricle.
+To it may be attached a surgical laser, a biopsy to eliminate clogging of the shunt to remove a tumor or a cyst in the ventricle.
 Since the endoscope is a long and very narrow, it is not used for resection of large tumors or those available through traditional surgical instruments.

 Photodynamic therapy in operations on the brain for tumors